Standards of Academic Progress (SAP) for Financial Aid Recipients

 The formula for calculating the completion rate is total hours earned divided by total hours attempted.
 The resulting percentage must be 67 percent or greater to meet Standards of Academic Progress (SAP) for Financial Aid Recipients.

-For financial aid purposes, successful completion of a course means an earned grade of A, B, C or D. All other grades (F, I, W1, W2, W3, W4) are attempts or unsuccessful completions and will impact a student's progress.
+For financial aid purposes, successful completion of a course means an earned grade of A, B, C or D, S or P. All other grades (F, I, W1, W2, W3, W4, N, U, NP, X) are attempts or unsuccessful completions and will impact a student's progress.
 Attempts include any courses in which a student is enrolled for credit beyond the official add/drop refund deadline.

 The following chart demonstrates 67 percent completion rate (pace) for attempted hours in a semester.
 The left-hand column is the attempted hours and the corresponding number in the right-hand column is the number of hours you must successfully complete with a 2.0 GPA or higher to maintain satisfactory SAP.